jolsoncruz/Usap-Jar/README.md

 # CSNETWK DLSU USAP Chat Application

 ### Description
-- This is a one-on-one chat application that can be shared between 2 clients and a server that can allow clients to send and receive messages and also upload and download files.
+- This is a one-to-one chat application that can be shared between 2 clients and a server that can allow clients to send and receive messages and also upload and download files.

 ## Setting Up

-1. Open ZIP and unzip file
+1. Run Server.jar and open the room

-2. Open terminal, compile java files

- > javac ServerGUI.java

- > javac ClientGUI.java

-3. Run java files

- > java ServerGUI

- > java ClientGUI

-4. Start program

- > java start.ServerGUI

- > java start.ClientGUI
+2. Run Client.jar and connect to the room

 ## Authors
 * Jolson Eric Cruz